aduryagin/technical-analysis/readme.md

 # Technical indicators
 [![npm version](https://badge.fury.io/js/%40aduryagin%2Ftechnical-indicators.svg)](https://badge.fury.io/js/%40aduryagin%2Ftechnical-indicators)

 Technical indicators with possibility of update/add last item (candle) of result.
-This may be usefull when use realtime (for example WebSockets) data.
+This may be usefull when use realtime streaming (for example WebSockets) data.

 ## Indicators
 * ATR